-Krech Exteriors recognizes that unless you are a professional Minneapolis roofing contractor, you are going to have questions about our process.
+Krech Exteriors recognizes that unless you are a professional Twin Cities roofing contractor, you are going to have questions about our process.
 Here are the questions we are most frequently asked by our clients.

 All too often, roof problems are discovered after leaking or other serious damage occurs.
 Periodic (twice-a-year) inspections can often uncover cracked, warped, or missing shingles, loose seams and deteriorated flashings, excessive surface granules accumulating in the gutters or downspouts, and other visible signs of roof problems.
 Indoors, look for cracked paint, discolored plasterboard, and peeling wallpaper as signs of damaged roof areas.